PPT PPTX ODP POT PPSX

 How to Password Protect ODP via Java

-1. Load ODP with an instance of Presentation
+1. Load the ODP file with the Presentation class.

 Other Supported Protect Formats